2017, Volume 13, Issue 1

 The effectiveness of acquisition and retention of free throw skill by beginner basketball players through different methods: implicit learning of equipments modification (ILQM) and explicit learning (EL)

-Mohsen Afrouzeh1, Mehdi Sohrabi1, Ali Reza Saberi Kakhki1, Sobhan Sobhani2
+Mohsen Afrouzeh1, Mehdi Sohrabi1, Ali Reza Saberi Kakhki2, Sobhan Sobhani3

-1Department of Motor Behavior, Faculty of Physical Education and Sport Sciences, Ferdowsi University of Mashhad, Iran
+1Department of Motor Behavior, Faculty of Physical Education and Sport Sciences, Ferdowsi University of Mashhad, Mashhahd, Iran

-2Department of Physical Therapy, School of Rehabilitation Sciences, Shiraz University of Medical Sciences, Iran
+3Department of Physical Therapy, School of Rehabilitation Sciences, Shiraz University of Medical Sciences, Shiraz, Iran

 Background & Study Aim: In recent years, investigators have proposed and developed many new techniques for teaching motor skills.
 In such manner, implicit motor learning may be one of the most remarkable.
 The aim of this study was to verify the hypothesis that the effect of implicit learning of equipments modification (ILEM) method on acquisition and retention would be better than explicit learning (EL) method.